Shearon Harris Nuclear Power Plant: Spent fuel pools

-In 2010, Project Censored, a non-profit, investigative journalism project, ranked the safety issues at Shearon Harris the 4th most under-reported story of the year, because of the risk of fires at what are the largest spent-fuel pools in the country.
+In 2010, Project Censored, a non-profit, investigative journalism project, ranked the safety issues at Shearon Harris the 4th most under-reported story of the year, because of the risk of fires at what are the largest spent-fuel pools in the country:

+Between 1999 and 2003, there were twelve major problems requiring the shutdown of the plant.
+According to the NRC, the national average for commercial reactors is one shutdown per eighteen months....
+Congressman David Price of North Carolina sent the NRC a report by scientists at MIT and Princeton that pinpointed the waste pools as the biggest risk at the plant.
+"Spent fuel recently discharged from a reactor could heat up relatively rapidly and catch fire," wrote Bob Alvarez, a former advisor to the Department of Energy and co-author of the report.
+"The fire could well spread to older fuel.
+The long-term land contamination consequences of such an event could be significantly worse than Chernobyl."

 In August 2007, NC WARN dropped a lawsuit against Progress Energy that was intended to delay or prevent expansion of Shearon Harris, claiming that continuing the legal battle would cost at least $200,000.

-Shutdown
+Unplanned shutdown

 On May 16, 2013, Shearon Harris Unit 1 initiated an unplanned shutdown when reviews of ultrasonic data from a refueling outage in spring 2012 determined a 1/4" flaw was inside the 6"-thick Reactor Pressure Vessel Head.
 The flaw was near the nozzle for a control rod drive mechanism and attributed to primary water stress corrosion cracking, though no actual leakage was detected.
 Due to high radiation levels, the repairs required robotic aid.
+A brand new reactor vessel head was installed November 2019.